Transpyler/transpyler/README.rst

 Remember: transpyler is using your regular vanilla Python interpreter and putting a small layer of token translation on top of it.
-We make a few dirty hacks in the Python runtime, but no specially flavored interpreter with special recompilation is necessary.
+We make a few dirty hacks in the Python runtime, but it does not requires any specially flavored interpreter and additional compilation is unnecessary.

 And the standard lib?